HaikuArchives/BDH-Calc/README.md

 Fully functional 64 bit calculator that does standard arithmatic and logic on signed and unsigned integers.
 ## Features
-Selectable word size from 8 to 64 bits; binary, decimal, and hexadecimal converstion (its namesake); 10 memory registers; small screen footprint so it doesnt get in the way.
-Standard keyboard equivalents work, and the user can copy the display (command-C).
-Source is included.
-Drop this in your Apps folder, or put it on your desktop for quick access.
+* Selectable word size from 8 to 64 bits; binary, decimal, and hexadecimal converstion (its namesake)
+* 10 memory registers
+* Small screen footprint so it doesnt get in the way

 ## Screenshot
 ![screenshot](https://github.com/nishanth1232/BDH-Calc/blob/master/images/screenshot.png)